Biomedical Science MS

 Choose 2 Courses

-BIOM 603G Concepts in Pharmacology Toxicology 3
+BIOM 603G Principles of Pharmacology 3

-BIOM 605 Global Regulatory Requirements of Quality 3
+BIOM 605 Foundations of Quality Science 3

 BIOM 615G Biomedical Bases of Medicine 3